Towards classification of codimension 1 foliations on threefolds of general type: Foliations with positive algebraic rank

 Next, we treat the case of foliations with algebraic rank $1$.
 The idea is the same as in the proof of Proposition \ref{AlgInt}.
-We express the canonical class of $\FF$ in terms of the canonical classes of its algebraic and transcendental parts.
+We express the canonical class of $\FF$ in terms of the canonical classes of its algebraic and transcendental parts using Proposition \ref{canclasspull}.
 Then we use our assumption $\nu(K_{\FF}) < 3$ together with Construction \ref{CKT} and Theorem \ref{Kaw1} in order to obtain restrictions on the birational variation of the algebraic reduction $\pi$ of $\FF$.
 The rest of the proof is case-by-case analysis according to possible values of $\Var(\pi)$ and $\nu(K_{\GG})$.

-\begin{theorem} Let $\FF$ be a codimension 1 foliation with canonical singularities on a threefold $X$ of general type.
+\begin{theorem} Let $\FF$ be a codimension 1 foliation with canonical singularities on a smooth projective threefold $X$ of general type.
 Suppose that the algebraic rank of $\FF$ is equal to 1 and that the canonical class of $\FF$ is not big.
-Then, up to a generically finite morphism, the threefold $X$ is isomorphic to $S \times C$, where $S$ is a Hilbert modular surface, $C$ is a curve of genus at least 2, and the foliation $\FF$ is the pullback of a Hilbert modular foliation on $S$ by the projection $S \times C \to S$.
-The numerical dimension of $K_{\FF}$ is equal to 2. \end{theorem}
+Then there exists a birational morphism $f \colon X' \to X$ such that the threefold $X'$ admits a birationally isotrivial fibration $\pi \colon X' \to S$ to a surface $S$, and the foliation $f^{-1}\FF$ is the pullback via $\pi$ of a foliation $\GG$ on $S$ such that $\nu(K_{\GG}) = 1$.
+Moreover, if $\FF$ is non-abundant then $\GG$ is birationally equivalent to a Hilbert modular foliation. \end{theorem}

-\begin{proof} We consider the algebraic reduction of $\FF$, see Proposition \ref{algred}.
-After resolving the indeterminacies and singularities, we obtain a fibration $\pi \colon X \to S$ from a smooth projective threefold (which we also denote by $X$) of general type to a smooth surface $S$.
+\begin{proof} By Proposition \ref{algred} we may consider the algebraic reduction of $\FF$.
+After resolving the indeterminacies and singularities and applying Proposition \ref{flatten}, we obtain an equidimensional fibration $\pi \colon X \to S$ from a smooth projective threefold (which we also denote by $X$) of general type to a smooth surface $S$.
 Moreover, the foliation $\FF$ is the pullback of a transcendental foliation $\GG$ on $S$.
-The canonical class of $\FF$ can then be expressed by the formula Since $\GG$ is transcendental, the canonical class $K_{\GG}$ is pseudoeffective.
+By Proposition \ref{canclasspull} the canonical class of $\FF$ can be expressed by the formula Here for convenience of notation we denote where the sum is over all $\GG$-invariant prime divisors $B$ on $S$ contained in the critical locus of $\pi$.
+Since $\GG$ is transcendental, the canonical class $K_{\GG}$ is pseudoeffective (see e.g. \cite[Theorem 7.1]{Bru15}).
 By \cite[Theorem 1.3]{CP19}, the canonical class $K_{X/S} - R(\pi)$ of the algebraic part of $\FF$ is pseudoeffective as well.
-We have the inequalities $\nu(K_{X/S} - R(\pi)) \leqslant \nu(K_{\FF}) \leqslant 2$ by our assumption on $\FF$.
-On the other hand, we apply Construction \ref{CKT} to obtain a diagram as before:
+Moreover, by our assumption on $\FF$ we have the inequalities